Professional Orientation (Arts) (10333.3)

 Use of standard word processing, email, image processing and presentation software (such as Powerpoint) is required.

-Students are expected to learn to use a website platform of their choice for their e-portfolio, and will be expected to participate in some online activities using platforms such as Virtual Room (Blackboard Collaborate) or Zoom.
+Students are expected to learn to use the university's Mahara e-portfolio platform, and will be expected to participate in some online activities using platforms such as Virtual Room (Blackboard Collaborate) or Zoom.

 Work placement, internships or practicums